 These are downtown and are worth visiting year-round.

 - The Portland Japanese Garden is purportedly the best Japanese gardens outside of Japan.
-Pro tip, get there early to get parking.
+Pro-tip, get there early to get parking.
 It opens at 10:00.
-Gorgeous gardens, gallery space, gift shop, café.
+Gorgeous gardens, gallery space, gift shop, and café.

 - If it’s a clear day, set your GPS for Council Crest Park.
 It’s the highest point around Portland with beautiful views (if the air is clear) of four or five mountains.